uberforcede/AppseeWrapper/README.md

 import AppseeW

 ```
-GA's documentation states to start the service like this:
+Appsee's documentation states to start the service like this:

 ```swift